jpnarchi/canvas-cli-itesm/README.md

    ╚═════╝╚═╝  ╚═╝╚═╝  ╚═══╝  ╚═══╝  ╚═╝  ╚═╝╚══════╝  CLI
 ```

-A command-line client for **Canvas LMS** written in Go.
-Manage your courses, assignments, grades, discussions, files, and more — entirely from the terminal.
+A command-line client for **Canvas LMS (Experiencia21)** written in Go, built specifically for **Tecnologico de Monterrey** students.

+I'm a student at Tec de Monterrey and I built this so I could access Canvas (Experiencia21) directly from [OpenClaw](https://openclaw.com) and the terminal, without needing to open a browser.

+> **Important:** This version only works for Tec de Monterrey students using `experiencia21.tec.mx`.
+It handles the full Tec SAML SSO chain (amfs.tec.mx + aamfa.tec.mx + TOTP).
+If you're looking for a universal Canvas CLI that works with any institution, see [canvas-cli-general](https://github.com/jpnarchi/canvas-cli-general).

 ## Features

-- Full SAML SSO authentication (with TOTP/MFA support)
+- Full Tec de Monterrey SAML SSO authentication (amfs.tec.mx IdP)
+- Automatic device fingerprinting (JWS signed + JWE encrypted)
+- TOTP/MFA support — prompts for your authenticator code
-- Session caching — login once, reuse until session expires
+- Session caching — login once, reuse until session expires (no TOTP on every run)
 - 20+ commands covering courses, assignments, grades, submissions, modules, discussions, files, calendar, and more
 - Color-coded output with human-readable formatting
 - `--json` flag on any command for scripting/piping